the question is: who made this and why?

 - Favorite Simpsons quote: [Teen 1] “Oh look, the cannonball guy, he’s cool.”
 [Teen 2] “Are you being sarcastic, dude?”
 [Teen 1] “I don’t even know anymore.”

-- Number of parenthetical expressions on this page: twelve (including this one, and that’s down from a record nineteen three revisions ago).
+- Number of parenthetical expressions on this page: ten (including this one, and that’s way down from a record nineteen three revisions ago).

-If you got this far, you might also be interested to know that in the beginning of 2010, one of the most important years in my life so far, I contacted Kaiser Permanente to be treated for depression.
-Happily, the years since have been far better than many of the prior years.
-In my recovery from depression (which is a serious problem), I stopped identifying with the labels “lazy,” “untidy,” and “irritable,” among others; and, crucially, I replaced my automatic negative thoughts about myself with compassion, love, and forgiveness.
-I have also learned that identifying and treating the problem are not enough; it takes a lifetime of self-awareness and work and compassion to keep it away.
+If you got this far, you might also be interested to know that in the beginning of 2010, one of the most important years in my life so far, I was successfully treated for depression.
+The years since have been far better than many of the prior years.
+In my recovery from depression (which is to be taken seriously if you suspect it is affecting now), I stopped identifying with unhelpful labels; crucially, I worked hard to replace automatic negative thoughts about myself with compassion, love, and forgiveness.

 Ours not to reason why; ours but to do and die.